 - The mission of the Water Conservation Advisory Council is to establish a professional forum for the continuing development of water conservation resources, expertise, and progress evaluation of the highest quality for the benefit of Texas -- its state leadership, regional and local governments, and general public.

-- The Groundwater Foundation's Top Ten Tips on Protecting and Conserving Groundwater
+- The Groundwater Foundation's Ways to Protect and Conserve Groundwater webpage

 - The TWDB has numerous brochures in English and Spanish on how you can save water